rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 (SIDs).
 If the plugin tries to make a change while an administrator has a pending change, the plugin will sometimes fail.

-To prevent this, you can turn on discard other changes, which will effectively remove all other pending changes when the plugin tries to publish it's changes.
+To prevent this, you can set the `Discard Other Changes` boolean value to `True` in each action.
+That will effectively remove all other pending changes when the plugin tries to publish it's changes.
 However, this can cause issues with the web portal and Smart Console.
-If the Smart Console starts displaying errors, the administrator will have to close the Smart Console and reopen it.
+If the Smart Console starts displaying errors, the administrator will have to close the Smart Console and re-open it.

 To effectively use this plugin, it will need it's own administrative account.
 This will help prevent session conflicts.